hikeventures/hikeventures.github.io/_posts/articles/products/2015-01-11-recording-nature-sound-for-your-dslr-videos-zoom-h5.markdown

 image: https://farm8.staticflickr.com/7468/15630751654_424fb06abb_b.jpg
 ---

 Having used my Sony A7 for over 1 year I am planning to get better sound on my Videos once I get my new camera.
 The onboard microphone is more or less useless when filming in a windy place and in general you get better audio with an external microphone. <a rel="nofollow" href="http://www.hikeventures.com/children_playing_ice_finland/">Here</a> you can also find an example with the Sound Devices MixPre-3.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 <img src="https://farm8.staticflickr.com/7468/15630751654_424fb06abb_b.jpg" width="1024" height="657"  alt="best external audio recorder Zoom H5 sony a7">